Utilities

 Important Options

 If any of the following options are specified, then only those fields will be printed instead of the full header.
-This is useful if you want to use a header field in a script: * --origin, -o * --spacing, -S - The voxel spacing * --size, -s - The matrix size * --voxvol, -v - The volume of one voxel
+This is useful if you want to use a header field in a script: * --origin, -o * --direction, -d - Print the image direction/orientation matrix * --spacing, -S - The voxel spacing (optionally specify a single dimension) * --size, -s - The matrix size (optionally specify a single dimension) * --voxvol, -v - The volume of one voxel * --dtype, -T - Print the data type * --dims, -D - Print the number of dimensions * --3D, -3 - Treat input as 3D (discard higher dimensions)

 Another useful option is --meta, -m.
 This will let you query specific image meta-data from the header.
 You must know the exact name of the meta-data field you wish to obtain.